-- Seeding closer to the runway will not produce complete clearing, but may improve visibility enough to land aircraft. - Fogs forming under relatively high wind conditions (advection fogs) tend to be much more difficult to clear, especially with aircraft. - Radiation Fogs tend to form under light winds and are much easier to clear.
+- Seeding closer to the runway will not produce complete clearing, but may improve visibility enough to land aircraft. - Fogs forming under relatively high wind conditions (advection fogs) tend to be much more difficult to clear, especially with aircraft. - Radiation fogs tend to form under light winds and is easier to clear.